Southern-Exposure-Seed-Exchange/Order-Manager-Prototypes/README.md

   scripting time & 0.5s of rendering time.
 * Un-hiding 1855 Variants on the Products Page takes 2.9s of scripting time & 0.4s of rendering time.
-* Hiding 1855 Variants on the Products Page takes 2.9s of scripting time & 0.4s
+* Hiding 1855 Variants on the Products Page takes 1.1s of scripting time & 0.1s
   of rendering time.
+* Loading directly into a Product Details Page takes 1.7s of scripting time.

 #### Elm